What is a TENS device?

 TENS therapy subdues hyperalgesia, which is a high sensitivity to pain.
 The pain may be located anywhere on the body.

-A transcutaneous electrical nerve stimulation unit sends electrical pulses through the skin.
+A TENS unit sends electrical pulses through the skin.
 These pulses control pain signals in the body, creating temporary or permanent relief from pain.
 They can control abnormally excited nerves and release endorphins.

-The effect of TENS on fetuses is unknown at this time, so pregnant women should not use electrical stimulation for pain relief.
-Heart patients should use caution as well.
+The effect of TENS on fetuses is unknown at this time.
+Pregnant women should not use electrical stimulation for pain relief.
+People with heart conditions should use caution as well.

-Some patients with skin allergies may react to the electrode pads used with the units.
-People with pacemakers, infusion pumps, defibrillators, and similar devices should not be exposed to the electrical currents produced by a TENS unit.
+Some people with skin allergies may react to the electrode pads used with the units.
+People with pacemakers, infusion pumps, defibrillators, or similar devices shouldn’t be exposed to the electrical currents produced by a TENS unit.

-A transcutaneous electrical nerve stimulation unit is an electrical device that sends low-voltage currents into the body.
+A TENS unit is an electrical device that sends low-voltage currents into the body.
 Electrode pads are placed over specific nerves on the body to conduct the currents from the unit to the nerves.

 Transcutaneous electrical nerve stimulation is considered highly effective in controlling pain.
 It can reduce the feelings of pain and prevent them from coming back in the future.